 - A lack of sufficient staff member training

 - No effective care plan, including falls prevention guidance

-- Dangerous and hazardous environmental factors, including cluttered hallways
+- Dangerous environmental factors, including cluttered hallways

 - Inadequate maintenance